Relatively hyperbolic groups with planar boundaries: Unpinching

 Since $(G, \mathcal{Q})$ is a relatively hyperbolic group pair, the cusped space $Y$ formed by gluing combinatorial horoballs to $G$ along all left cosets of members of $\mathbb{Q}$ is hyperbolic, as is the cusped space $Z$ formed by gluing combinatorial horoballs to $G$ along all left cosets of members of $\mathbb{P} = \mathbb{Q} \cup \mathbb{P}_h$, by \cite{GrovesManning08DehnFilling}.
 Observe that $Z$ is also obtained from $Y$ by gluing horoballs to the left cosets of members of $\mathbb{P}_h$.
 Since $Z$ is hyperbolic, \cite[Prop.~4.9]{Sisto_MetricRelHyp} implies that the cusped space $Y$ is asymptotically tree graded with respect to the set of left cosets of members of $\mathbb{P}_h$.
 If $P$ is a single member of $\mathbb{P}_h$, then $Y$ is also asymptotically tree graded with respect to the family $\set{gP'}{\text{$g\in G$ and $P' \in \mathbb{P}_h$}} \setminus \{P\}$ by the claim above.
 Therefore, if horoballs are attached to ${Y}$ along each left coset in the family $\set{gP'}{\text{$g\in G$ and $P' \in \mathbb{P}_h$}} \setminus \{P\}$, we get a new hyperbolic space $Y_P$.

 To complete the proof, we show that the Gromov boundary of $Y_P$ can be obtained as a certain quotient space of the Gromov boundary of $Y$.
 Consider the inclusion $Y \to Y_P$ of $\delta$--hyperbolic spaces.
 A geodesic ray in $Y$ has an image in $Y_P$ that is typically not a geodesic.
 The precise relation between the geodesics of $Y$ and the geodesics of $Y_P$ is described in Sisto \cite[Prop.~4.9]{Sisto_MetricRelHyp}.
-The description in \cite[Prop.~4.9]{Sisto_MetricRelHyp} shows that the inclusion $Y \to Y_P$ induces a quotient map $\boundary Y \to \boundary Y_P$ that collapses the limit set of each peripheral coset---except for the trivial coset $P$---to a point in the new boundary.
-A similar result is proved by Tran \cite{Tran13} in the case that $Y$ is the Cayley graph of a hyperbolic group. \end{proof}
+The description in \cite[Prop.~4.9]{Sisto_MetricRelHyp} shows that the inclusion $Y \to Y_P$ induces a quotient map $\boundary Y \to \boundary Y_P$ that collapses the limit set of each peripheral coset---except for the trivial coset $P$---to a point in the new boundary. \end{proof}

+In Lemma~\ref{lem:CollapsedBoundary}, we will show that the ``larger'' Bowditch boundary $\check{M} = \boundary(G,\mathcal{Q})$ can be described as an inverse limit of the spaces $M_P$ arising in the previous lemma.